Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The EU Digital Omnibus second trilogue is scheduled for 28 April 2026, twelve days from publication.
-The employer AI literacy obligation stripped by Parliament on 26 March remains contested entering negotiations.
-The Cypriot Presidency is aiming for political agreement by May, with Official Journal publication targeted for July and the high-risk employment deadline fixed at 2 December 2027.
+The EU Digital Omnibus second trilogue is scheduled for 28 April 2026.
+Employer AI literacy obligations, requiring firms to ensure workers understand how AI systems are deployed on them, were stripped by the European Parliament on 26 March.
+The high-risk employment deadline is fixed at 2 December 2027.

 Oracle's Massachusetts WARN Act filing remains absent as of 13 April.
 The 60-day clock from the 31 March cuts expires around 30 May; Burlington offices remain unrepresented in any state disclosure.